 The anthology Sunshine Superhighway has been published.
 This one contains the first English-language appearance of my story “Drawing the Line” (originally published in Italian), and also contains stories by quite a few of my friends.
 I love the theme of this one, and love being published alongside so many people whose work I admire.

 Free story to read.
 My tale, “The Safety of Thick Walls” has been published online on Swords and Sorcery.
 You can read it here (and if you do, I’d love to know what you think!).

 Write Ahead / The Future Looms Volume 12 has been published and, this issue, the sample story is my tale (part of a larger cycle) “Missing, Presumed Furious”.
 You can check it out in the link here, but most of all, I invite you to have a look because the magazine is gorgeous – it really doesn’t look like anything else on the market right now.

-Sale!
-My story “Digital Rights” has sold to House of Zolo, my first sale to this market.
-Will let everyone know when it’s published.
+My story “Third Class” has sold to The Colored Lens.
+I’ll let everyone know when it’s published.

 My story “As the World Goes by” is today’s tale at Every Day Fiction.
 It’s quiet but upbeat and topical to 2020.
 Those of you more used to my monster stories are going to notice a bit of a contrast (to put things mildly).It’s free to read, less than 1000 words and the link is in the first comment.
 Hope you enjoy it!

 Sale!
 Every Day Fiction has bought my story “As the World Goes By”, which is actually a non-genre piece topical to 2020 (but upbeat!).

 First review of Test Site Horror is up… and it’s a good one! (aIsn’t it nice when low expectations get blown away?).

 The paperback edition of Test Site Horror is available for the paper-lovers out there.